 The pathophysiology of CKD involves two broad sets of mechanisms of damage: (1) initiating mechanisms specific to the underlying etiology (e.g., genetically determined abnormalities in kidney development or integrity, immune complex deposition and inflammation in certain types of glomerulonephritis, or toxin exposure in certain diseases of the renal tubules and interstitium) and (2) a set of progressive mechanisms, involving hyperfiltration and hypertrophy of the remaining viable nephrons, that are a common consequence following long-term reduction of renal mass, irrespective of underlying etiology (Chap.
 333e).
 The responses to reduction in nephron number are mediated by vasoactive hormones, cytokines, and growth factors.
 Eventually, these short-term adaptations of hypertrophy and hyperfiltration become maladaptive as the increased pressure and flow within the nephron predisposes to distortion of glomerular architecture, abnormal podocyte function, and disruption of the filtration barrier leading to sclerosis and dropout of the remaining nephrons (Fig. 335-2).
 Increased intrarenal activity of the renin-angiotensin system (RAS) appears to contribute both to the initial adaptive hyperfiltration and to the subsequent maladaptive hypertrophy and sclerosis.
 This process explains why a reduction in renal mass from an isolated insult may lead to a progressive decline in renal function over many years (Fig. 335-3).

 Left: Schema of the normal glomerular architecture.
-Right: Secondary glomerular changes associated with a reduction in nephron number, including enlargement of capillary lumens and ...
+Right: Secondary glomerular changes associated with a reduction in nephron number, including enlargement of capillary ...